 A. Company Overview

-ACL Mobile Limited is an unlisted public limited company engaged in providing telecom based software solutions and services to enterprises.
+ACL Mobile Private Limited is a private limited company engaged in providing telecom based software solutions and services to enterprises.
 Business of the Company primarily includes:

 - Messaging services & Voice services